normanwhittlecliff/250611-Removing-Text-For-Date-Script/README.md

 - **Python 3**: I assume you already have it in your computer, but yeah, this one is needed to run the script.

-## Warning
+## !
+Warnings !

-This script DOES NOT have safety features.
+- This script DOES NOT have safety features.
 Once it chnages the file's name, it's done.